bdhamilton/askesis/journal.md

 # Journal

+## June 11, 2024

+### 8:30am

+Okay, I've finished a thorough pass through all of the code to clean it, simplify it, and comment it up.
+There are a few things I'm not in love with (e.g., the repetition of the same data functions in all of the get routes, the variables names for that data), but I think it's reasonably good.
+I also did take care of the no-updating-future-dates problem by adding some logic in the template itself.
+It only writes a form if the date is in the past.

+What's next?
+I could either add a teacher view, or I could add authentication.
+There's nothing very tricky in the teacher view---it'll just mean writing a new template and a new data-getter---but I've never done the authentication before.
+I should try to implement that before I meet with Gordon and Lily tomorrow, in case I run into something I have questions about.

 ## June 10, 2024

 ### 4:30pm

 I slightly refactored the calendar building code and moved it to server.js.
 I also changed the way that the update note form was working: instead of generating them on the fly when a student clicked a date on the calendar, I actually gave its each own page.
 It feels good to get this working without any client-side Javascript at all, even if later I add some as a progressive enhancement.

 I also did some cleanup in the main folder.